zeixcom/ui-element/CONTRIBUTING.md

 bun install
 ```

-(El Truco uses Bun as its package manager and runtime.)
+(Le Truc uses Bun as its package manager and runtime.)

 **Run tests in watch mode:**